 - 1. The practical part of the examination consists of recognizing 10 histological slides.
 The minimal number of recognized slides is 6.
 For each additionally recognized slide, the student receives 1 point, and for recognizing 10 slides 5 points. - 2.
-Students who failed practical examination on the first date will take the MCQ test, whose positive result will be treated as the result of retake examination (the student only has to take practical examination again). - 3.
-Students who passed practical examination on the first date, but failed the MCQ test, do not have to take the practical examination once again during the retake (the student only has to take MCQ test again).
+Students who failed practical examination on the first date will take the MCQ test, whose positive result will be treated as the result of retake examination (student has to take again only practical examination). - 3.
+Students who passed practical examination on the first date, but failed the MCQ test, do not have to take the practical examination once again during the retake (student has to take again only MCQ test).